-- Raise the mower body (instead of lifting the front of deck) and clip the counterweight springs to the receptacle on front of body.
+7. Raise the tractor body and clip the counterweight springs into the receptacle on the front of the body.
 Lower the body to tension the springs.
-(Refer to Deck Counterweight Spring Installation photo.) - 8.
 With the counterweight springs connected, the weight on the deck caster wheels should be 190 to 230 lb (86 to 104 kg); this adjustment is preset at the factory.